• Skip to main content

 Electrostatic Discharge (ESD) flooring protects electronics from damage caused by static electricity, which accumulates as people walk.
 Conductive elements such as carbon, graphite or metal-coated particles, distributed throughout the flooring material, give ESD floors electrical conductivity, and create an electrical pathway from the walking surface to ground.

 ESD flooring standards are based on an ESD flooring/footwear combination.
 Some, but not all, ESD floors also prevent charge generation – i.e., static from accumulating as people walk.
 Thus, it’s critical to determine the type of footwear people will use in the space.
-When choosing an ESD floor, always test for both electrical resistance (STM7.1) and charge generation (STM97.2-2014).
+When choosing an ESD floor, always test for both electrical resistance (STM7.1) and charge generation (STM97.2).

 A floor can be conductive and still generate enough static to damage electronics.